PedroArch/todo-exercice/README.md

 > A functional to-do list made in React

 For this project, my task was to create from a template one to-do app work.
-I have used the concepts learning in Ignite course from Rocketseat
+I have used the concepts learned in Ignite course from Rocketseat

 ![](screen-shot.png)